We Shall See: Critical reception

+The Monthly Film Bulletin wrote: "A routine but competently managed thriller, quite well acted.
+The plot works up steadily to the anticipated death of the psychopathic wife by bee-sting, and the introduction of the swarm into her room makes an effective climax.
+Otherwise not very remarkable."

-TV Guide wrote, "Predating The Deadly Bees by three years, We Shall See is theoretically the first "killer bee" movie," but the reviewer concluded, "The rest of the picture...is standard crime fare"; and SKY Movies observed, "A well-acted Edgar Wallace thriller about a woman who antagonises everyone she meets.
-She is also very scared of bees...
+TV Guide wrote, "Predating The Deadly Bees [1967] by three years, We Shall See is theoretically the first "killer bee" movie," but the reviewer concluded, "The rest of the picture ... is standard crime fare."

+SKY Movies observed, "A well-acted Edgar Wallace thriller about a woman who antagonises everyone she meets.
+She is also very scared of bees ...
 This difficult central character is strongly acted by Faith Brook.
-The daughter of Clive Brook, a superstar of both British and Hollywood films in the Twenties and Thirties...(the director) manages an extremely effective climax - with the help of a few hundred bees and the special effects men."
+The daughter of Clive Brook, a superstar of both British and Hollywood films in the Twenties and Thirties ... [the director] manages an extremely effective climax as with the help of a few hundred bees and the special effects men."